In This Guide — 20 Strategic Topics

 Budget impact: Shift internal budgeting from CAPEX to OPEX.
 Recurring subscription fees require smoothed spend planning over the contract term.

-Modular structure: Negotiate PLAs with swap provisions — ability to exchange one product for another if needs change.
+Modular structure: Negotiate PLAs with swap provisions.
 Check for multi-product overlap (two tools with similar functionality from different acquisitions).

 Renewal playbook: Internal usage audit → requirements gathering → stakeholder sign-offs → Broadcom pricing proposal → negotiation rounds → contract review.
 Align global expirations to co-terminate and negotiate together.